SebaFarias/Pong/README.md

 Implement your AI logic to control the paddle and respond accordingly to the ball positions.

-Watch your AI in action and see how long it can keep the balls from reaching the bottom!
+Watch your AI in action and see how long it can keep the balls from reaching your side of the court!

 ## Function Details
 Your AI function should have the following signature: